AtlasOfLivingAustralia/ala-api-portal/slate/source/localizable/index.html.md

 ## 9. Logger service

-Interact with the ALA Logger webapp, such as getting event types and reason breakdowns.
+Interact with the ALA Logger <a href="https://logger.ala.org.au" target="_blank"> Logger </a>  webapp, such as getting event types and reason breakdowns.

 For full api documentation see <a href="./openapi/index.html?urls.primaryName=logger">Open API specification</a>